Fall in The Bend is a pretty special time.

 Head to the Golf Course

 There are few better places to take in fall foliage than our area golf courses, which are both championship caliber and wildly approachable.
 Warren Golf Course at Notre Dame hosted the 2019 U.S. Senior Open and is considered one of the best courses you can play in Indiana.
-Blackthorn Golf Club is a Symetra Tour stop ever year and Elbel Golf Course shows of some of the area's finest natural areas.
+Blackthorn Golf Club is a top South Bend course and Elbel Golf Course shows of some of the area's finest natural areas.

 Visit the Museum District

 Want to talk a walk down memory lane?
-Studebaker National Museum and The History Museum each tell unique stories about The Bend's history, whether it's through classic cars or the rise of local manufacturing or via a 38-room mansion.
-Each have unique exhibits that tell time honored, interesting stories.
+Studebaker National Museum and The History Museum each tell unique stories about South Bend and area history, whether it's through classic cars or early settlers.
+You can also tour the pristine, 38-room Oliver Mansion and it's beautiful grounds.